Join Our FREE Live Webinar

 Advertising

 Wholesalers must also be aware of 16-61-32.8.
 Advertisements.
-Keep in mind that only licensed real estate professionals can publicly advertise a property for sale.
-The specifics of how a property can be advertised are as follows.
+Only licensed real estate professionals can publicly advertise a property for sale.
+The specifics of how a property can be advertised are as follows:

 New Mexico legality

-New Mexico real estate professionals who engage in property management should have some degree of knowledge about this law that provides essential rights to customers and denotes responsibilities of residential landlords and their agents in the state.
+New Mexico real estate professionals who engage in property management should have some degree of knowledge about this law, which provides essential rights to customers and denotes the responsibilities of residential landlords and their agents in the state.
 It is the judicial standard used by the courts to determine the outcome of claims.

 Disclosures